garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 If the image is successfully able to be aligned then a ```Success...``` message will be shown.
 The newly current taken image is heavily rotated and banked to show the full alignment process.
 In practice, as the robot moves up and down a row it a newly taken image will be very similar (i.e. directly overhead) to the template image taken during seeding.

 Since this image (given as an example) is successful, we shall now upload it to IPFS.
+Further images to test alignment are available in the `image_registration > images > additionla_images``` folder.

 ### 8. Upload image to IPFS